-Aestheticians use HobaCare Jojoba to massage the face, to remove make-up, to cleanse the pores, as an ingredient in facial masks to improve the flow of nutrients into the skin, to soothe the skin after body sugaring/hair removal, and to condition scalp and hair while massaging the scalp.
-They will often add essential oils to their formulas to individualize treatments and to enhance the overall effectiveness of their procedures.
+Aestheticians use HobaCare Jojoba as a natural skin care product to massage the face, remove make-up, cleanse the pores, as an ingredient in facial masks to improve the flow of nutrients into the skin, to soothe the skin after body sugaring/hair removal, and to condition scalp and hair while massaging the scalp.
+They will often add essential oils to their formulas to individualize treatments and enhance the overall effectiveness of their procedures.

 Pure jojoba is a liquid wax ester akin to the esters humans produce in their skin.

 - Jojoba is is non-comedogenic (does not clog pores)